Prof. Eric H. Cline

 Areas of Expertise

-In addition to his other responsibilities, Dr. Cline has served the American Schools of Oriental Research (ASOR) as an elected member of the Board of Trustees and as Vice-President and member of the Executive Committee, the Nominating Committee, and the Committee on Archaeology Policy; Chair of the Annual Meetings and Program Committee (CAMP), a member of the Personnel Committee and the Program Committee, and an ex-officio member of the Executive, Program, Outreach, Lectures, Honors/Awards, Regional Societies, Implementation and Strategic Planning, Development, and Unprovenanced Texts Committees.
+As of 1 July 2014, Professor Cline is Co-Editor of the Bulletin of the American Schools of Oriental Research (BASOR), along with Professor Chris Rollston.
+He has previously served the American Schools of Oriental Research (ASOR) as an elected member of the Board of Trustees and as Vice-President and member of the Executive Committee, the Nominating Committee, and the Committee on Archaeology Policy; Chair of the Annual Meetings and Program Committee (CAMP), a member of the Personnel Committee and the Program Committee, and an ex-officio member of the Executive, Program, Outreach, Lectures, Honors/Awards, Regional Societies, Implementation and Strategic Planning, Development, and Unprovenanced Texts Committees.
 He has also served as an elected Society Trustee of the Archaeological Institute of America (AIA) and most recently served on the Excellence in Undergraduate Teaching Award Selection Committee; he is currently on the national Lecture Program Committee and the Near Eastern Archaeology Interest Group, and is active in the local Washington DC AIA Society.

 Dr. Cline has been a member of the Megiddo Expedition, in Israel, excavating biblical Armageddon, since 1994.
 He began as a volunteer and has risen up through the ranks to his current position, as Co-Director of the excavations.
 The expedition is run by Tel Aviv University and The George Washington University (Israel Finkelstein and Eric H. Cline).
 He has also served as Co-Director of the renewed series of archaeological excavations at the site of Tel Kabri, also located in Israel, since they began in 2005.
 The project is run by the University of Haifa and The George Washington University (Assaf Yasur-Landau and Eric H. Cline).
 The two projects, Megiddo and Kabri, run in alternating summers, with Megiddo operating during even-numbered summers and Kabri in odd-numbered summers.